 Atomic spectra#

-• Atomic spectroscopy measures frequencies or wavelengths of radiation absorbed or emitted by atoms.
+• Atomic Spectroscopy measures the frequencies or wavelengths of radiation absorbed or emitted by atoms.

-• For the simplest H atom Bohr’s theory worked perfectly giving a closed formula which explains all spectral lines of H atom.
+• Bohr’s Theory: Bohr attempted to explain atomic spectra by combining classical mechanics with the concept of quantization.
+For the simplest hydrogen atom, Bohr’s theory worked perfectly, providing a closed formula that explains all the spectral lines of the hydrogen atom.

-• Alas for atoms with more than one electron Bohr’s theory fails to generalize which prompted scientist to develop a more rigorous theory fo quantum Mechanics
+• Limitation of Bohr’s Theory: However, for atoms with more than one electron, Bohr’s theory fails to generalize, leading scientists to develop a more rigorous theory—Quantum Mechanics.

-• These stick spectra are clearly impossible to describe with classical mechanics.
+• The existance of discrete spectral lines are impossible to describe with classical mechanics.
 In 1885, Johann Blamer demonstrated that a subset of the hydrogen atom spectrum (the Balmer series) could be described by the equation

 \[v = 8.2202\times10^{14}\left(1-\frac{4}{n^2}\right)\]